-- Intervention: Recruit and hire Medical Assistant (MA) position(s) to provide psychiatry services support, including conducting and recording vitals of active patients, and coordinating communication with patient's PCP.
-Train MA staff on EHR documentation and Release of Information forms.
+- Intervention: Train MA staff on EHR documentation and Release of Information forms.
 Inform/educate patients of new staff role.
-Develop a monitoring and data analysis mechanism. - Measurement: Identified incorporation into quarterly peer chart review process. - Outcome: Partially complete.
-Psychiatry division hired and trained MA staff in support role and documentation of vitals and coordinated care activities.
-The peer chart review form is pending revision to incorporate elements and therefore the measurement has not been developed during this fiscal year.
-Goal to continue in FY19-20 to revise chart audit form and incorporate in EHR peer review process to measure outcome.
+Develop a monitoring and data analysis mechanism. - Measurement: Identified incorporation into quarterly peer chart review process. - Outcome: Goal to continue in FY19-20 to revise chart audit form and incorporate in EHR peer review process to measure outcome.